- 5.9–6.3 in

 - Piquirgrueso azul, Ruiz azul grande (Spanish)

-- In the southern part of its breeding range, the Blue Grosbeak commonly raises two broods per year.
+- In the southern part of the Blue Grosbeak’s breeding range, each mated pair may raise two broods of nestlings per year.

 - Clutch Size